-I’d recommend paying down the balance multiple time within a month so that you can reinforce your paying ower while negotiating for higher credit limit.
+I’d recommend paying down the balance multiple time within a month so that you can reinforce your paying ower while negotiating for a higher credit limit.

-One easy hassle-free way to pay your bills is by setting up auto pay on your total credit card balance.
+One easy hassle-free way to pay your bills is by setting up auto-pay on your total credit card balance.

 Wait for at least one year before applying for more cards.
 It’ll take at least that amount of good payment history to have a significant impact on your credit score.